open-ephys/gui-docs/source/User-Manual/Plugins/Onix-Source.rst

   pip install open-ephys-python-tools

-The following script shows how to discover what was recorded and inspect all data streams in an ONIX Source session:
+The following script prints information about all the data streams recorded by the first record node in your signal chain during a single acquisition session:

 .. code-block:: python